dnagoda/simpleparser/README.md

 # simpleparser

-A 2 part excercise in parsing files and building REST endpoints.
+A two part exercise in parsing files and building REST endpoints.

 ## Setup